ncbaral/testcafe-template/README.md

 ### To run all tests in a feature file

 Right-click on the feature file within the Explorer panel and select TestCafe: `Run Test(s) in...` for the required browser.
+More changes